jdigger/git-process/README.md

 1. When starting work on a new feature, use "`git new-fb feature-name`".
     * This creates a new branch called "`feature-name`" based on "`origin/master`".
-2. After making some changes, if you want to pick up any changes other people have made, as well as save your work on the server, do "`git synch`".
+2. After making some changes, if you want to pick up any changes other people have made, as well as save your work on the server, do "`git sync`".
     * That will merge in the changes that have occurred in "`origin/master`" and then push the result to the "`feature_branch`" branch to the server.
 3. When you feel your work is ready for others to look at, do another "`git sync`" to post your